cyclr/docs/pages/v2/03-templates/03-tools/03-wait-until.md

 </section>
 <section class="card">

-## Wait until dynamic date in your data
+## Wait for a dynamic date in your data

 You can also set up a step to wait for a dynamic date and time.
 For example, you can set a step to wait until a variable such as a contact’s subscription renewal date.